limonyellow/confident/README.md

 ---

-Confident helps you create configuration objects from multiple sources such as files and environment variables.
+Confident helps you create configuration objects from multiple sources such as files, environment variables and maps.
-Confident config objects are data models that enforce validation and type hints by using [pydantic](https://pydantic-docs.helpmanual.io/) library.
+Confident BaseConfig class is a data model that enforce validation and type hints by using [pydantic](https://pydantic-docs.helpmanual.io/) library.

-With Confident you can manage multiple configurations depend on the environment your code is deployed.
+With Confident you can manage multiple configurations depends on the environment your code is deployed.
 While having lots of flexibility how to describe your config objects, Confident will provide visibility of the process and help you expose misconfiguration as soon as possible.

-For simple configuration loading from environment variables, you might want to check pydantic's [`BaseSettings`](https://pydantic-docs.helpmanual.io/usage/settings/) model.

 ## Example